cms-opendata-analyses/HiForestProducerTool/README.md

 root -l forest2dimuon.C
 ```

+You can select another trigger, and you can see the name of the triggers in the producer output.
+Note that trigger versions may have changed during the data taking (e.g. `_v1` or `_v2` in the end of the trigger path name).

 ## Continuous Integration

-This repository contains also [a github workflow](.github/workflows/main.yml), which runs a test job on the CMS open data container using github free resources.
+This repository contains [a github workflow](.github/workflows/main.yml), which runs a test job on the CMS open data container using github free resources.
 It uses a docker container and runs a HiForest root file producer workflow defined in [commands.sh](commands.sh) and makes an example plot with [plot.sh](plot.sh).
-The ouput is returned as a github artifcat.
+The ouput is returned as a github artifact.
 The workflow is triggered by a pull request.